 The 21st century is in full swing.
-Almost every self-respecting gamer has a gaming PC at home, and the pocket is always pleasantly burdened by a modern smartphone full of mobile games.
-Maybe there is a PS4 or even PS5 near the TV if luck formed a successful combo with initiative and got the better of a global deficit.
+Almost every self-respecting gamer has a gaming PC at home, and a pocket or bag carries a modern smartphone stuffed with mobile games.
+Maybe there’s a PS4 next to the TV, or even a PS5, if luck and initiative work together to overcome global scarcity.

-As you already understood, the hot topic of our today’s conversation is the confrontation between mobile vs PC games.
+As you’ve already understood, the hot topic of our today’s conversation is the confrontation between mobile vs PC games.
 So let’s dive in.

-At first glance, it would seem why try to compare the incomparable?
+At first glance, it would seem, why try to compare the incomparable?
 PC and mobile games require a completely different approach, from controls and graphics to optimization and UX/UI.
-But it’s not a secret for anyone that it is mobile games that have been leading the gaming market for a long time and constitute serious competition for both PCs and consoles, which cannot catch up with them even by combining their shares.
-PC vs console vs mobile market distribution looks like this.
+But it’s no secret that mobile games have been leading the gaming market for a long time and are seriously competing with both PCs and consoles, which cannot catch up with them, even if they combine their shares.
+The distribution of PC, console, and mobile market is as follows.

-Let’s objectively evaluate PC and mobile gaming from the point of view of the average gamer.
+Let’s objectively evaluate PC and mobile games from the point of view of the average gamer.

-The developers have long ago documented the promise of a cross-platform approach.
-This allows you to reach a large part of the audience of the players.
-A prime example is Fortnite, available for mobile, PC and consoles.
-Not only is it a multiplayer game, but it is also constantly updated with new events, themed events and skins.
+Developers have long documented the promise of a cross-platform approach.
+This allows you to cover a large part of the audience of players.
+A prime example is Fortnite, available for mobile, PC, and consoles.
+This is not only a multiplayer game, but also a full-fledged universe constantly updated with new events and skins.

-More often than not, developing a mobile game is cheaper than a PC entertainment product.
+More often than not, developing a mobile game is cheaper than developing an entertainment product for a PC.
 But in the light of modern realities, this statement is rather ambiguous.